nepenth/knowledge-base/README.md

 ### Programming Languages <a name="programming-languages"></a>
-The Programming Languages category provides documentation and resources for two major programming languages: Java (object-oriented, platform-independent) and Shell Scripting (command-line automation and system administration).
-This section includes guides, best practices, and reference materials to help developers effectively use these languages in their projects.
+The Programming Languages category provides information and resources on various programming languages, including Java and Shell Scripting, to help developers improve their coding skills and solve technical problems.
+This category includes guides, tutorials, and reference materials for two key subcategories: Java and Shell Scripting.
 *Subcategories: Java, Shell Scripting*
 *Items: 4*